 Luckily, there are lots of marketing channels at hand that can stimulate mobile shopping.

-For example, uploading your eCommerce app to Apple App Store and Google Play, you introduce your business to 1.28 Bn of active mobile users.
+For example, uploading your eCommerce app to Apple App Store and Google Play, you introduce your business to 1.17 Bn of active mobile users in 2021.
 That’s a pretty formidable group of people that is worth your attention.
-And that’s where you should focus your marketing efforts in 2019.
+And that’s where you should focus your marketing efforts in 2023.

 Here’re a few ideas for you:

 - Location-specific offers, like GPS coupons, will allow mobile users to get a discount coupon in real time if they check in when at your location.
 It makes it fun to use your app, and it increases your sales.